Baerche/wasserspiel/README.md

 * 4.9 had an early try of realistic finity, which somehow got removed.
 Sadly gone.
 With wasserspiel-rain land got quickly flooded, so i wrote evaporation.
 After some balance land flooded 2 nodes high which got away in the morning. /?/Ausser wenn es gestaut wurde/.
 * freeminer tries relistic liquid.
 The 4.9-finite code works, but somehow produces much less water.

+##TODO

+* learn about this map-noise-thing for rain volume